 Wondering what you need to do to your home now that the winter rains are ending in Marin County and spring has arrived?
 I decided to compile this spring home maintenance to-do list for Marin County.
-While I have begun to tackle some of the eleven items on this list, I must confess that the busy real estate season has delayed me a bit as I tackle this list.
+While I have begun to tackle some of the eleven items on this list, I must confess that the busy real estate season has delayed me a bit.
 Spring is one of the most beautiful seasons in Marin and I hope you are enjoying it!

 NUMBER ONE: Trim Weeds on Hillsides Around Your Home — After years of living here in Marin County, I have formulated an approach to clearing weeds on the hillsides around my home.
 I used to wait until the rains had stopped and trim weeds then, once they began turning brown, but I found that by then the weeds are so tall the task is much more difficult.
 Now my approach is to trim them twice – once in April and then again in June.
 It’s much easier, and my hillsides look more presentable for more of the year.
 Special note: Dandelions and Milkthistle provide early season nectar and food for bees and birds — so I always instruct my lawn crew to try to trim around those two important plants.